Let’s play VET

 The expected results of the project are linked to the specific objectives: – an innovative VET playlist module will be crated and tested. – increased attractiveness of VET for in young people and families. – Increased competences and tool at disposal of VET trainers – Raised awareness in policy makers on this innovative learning tools which can be used in other field of education and sectors, to foster the inclusion of young people with fewer opportunities and improve their transition to the labour market. – Improved integration of key competences and learning mobility in VET curricula The project will improve the competences of VET providers in tackling early school leaving of young people with difficult background in different ways: increasing competences in trainers to support young people with difficult backgrounds, increasing engagement in IVET of young students with difficult background and raising awareness in decision makers about learning playlist as a way to contrast dropout.
 More or less 2000 people will benefit, both directly or indirectly, of the project.

-Associazione Cnos-Fap Regione Emilia Romagna, IT
+- Associazione Cnos-Fap Regione Emilia Romagna (Italy)

-- Congregación San Francisco de Sales – Instituto Politécnico Salesiano
+- Congregación San Francisco de Sales – Instituto Politécnico Salesiano (Spain)

-- Bdgecraft Ireland Limited, IR
+- Bdgecraft Ireland Limited, (Ireland)

-- SZÁMALK-Szalézi Szakgimnázium
+- SZÁMALK-Szalézi Szakgimnázium (Hungary)